Confinement-driven state transition and bistability in schooling fish: Results

-This bistability of the school has been observed previously in experimental \cite{tunstrom_collective_2013} and numerical studies \cite{strombom_bistability_2022, d_strombom_asymmetric_2022}, and is reminiscent of a simple dynamical system oscillating between two stable states.
-This leads us to define these two states objectively: we say that the school is in the milling state (resp. in the polarised state) when $\mathcal M > 0.5$ (resp. when $\mathcal P > 0.5$).
-The colored bar above the time signal in \autoref{fig:figure1}c shows that the two states follow each other almost without interruption.
-Inspired by thermodynamics \cite{giannini_testing_2020}, the bistability of the fish group can be described by a potential landscape: transitions take place when the fluctuations of the system is greater than the corresponding potential barrier.
+This bistability of the school has been observed previously in experimental \cite{tunstrom2013} and numerical studies \cite{strombom2022, d.strombom2022}, and is reminiscent of a simple dynamical system oscillating between two stable states.
+This leads us to define these two states objectively: we say that the school is in the milling state (resp. in the polarized state) when $\mathcal M > 0.5$ (resp. when $\mathcal P > 0.5$).
+The colored bar above the time signal in Fig.~\ref{fig:large_figure_photo_timeseries}c shows that the two states follow each other almost without interruption. {Brief bouts of disordered state ($\mathcal{M}$ and $\mathcal{P}$ both low, on Fig.~\ref{fig:large_figure_photo_timeseries}c in black) are also observed.
+They happen when the group is in transition or situations where the school is temporarily stuck in a corner of the arena.
+In the latter analysis, due to the very sporadic nature of these brief periods, we choose to only consider milling and polarized bouts.}